How To Make Buds Bigger During Flowering Indoors: 8 Tips & Tricks

 Some growers feed the friendly lifeforms by introducing a small amount of molasses when watering.

-Using molasses is supposed to help you end up with more sticky, sweet buds, but some growers report increases of 15—20% in their yields.
+Using molasses for cannabis is supposed to help you end up with more sticky, sweet buds, but some growers report increases of 15—20% in their yields.

 Applying extra carbohydrates, or sugars, directly to the plant with a spray can be dangerous and not the best way of how to grow bigger buds.